MultiSafepay/docs/content/payment-methods/testing.md

 Partial refunds are not enabled by default.
 To enable this, email <integration@multisafepay.com>

-If you refund a payment in your MultiSafepay test dashboard, the [transaction status](/docs/payment-statuses/) remains **Reserved** or **Initialized** until the refund is manually approved, since there is no settlement with a bank.
+If you refund a payment in your MultiSafepay test dashboard, the [transaction status](/docs/payment-statuses/) remains **Reserved** or **Initialized** until the refund is manually approved, since there is no involvement with a bank.

 **Supported payment methods**